seomoz/shovel/README.md

 Philosophy of Shovel
 --------------------

-- Tasks should be easy to define
+- __Tasks should be easy to define__ -- one decorator, no options
-- Making a function a task should change as little as possible
+- __Turning a function into task should change as little as possible__ --
-- Arguments are strings -- we're not going to try to guess (there's an exception)
-- We value specificity
+	we don't want you to have to change the function's interface at all
+- __Arguments are strings__ -- rather than guess about the type of input
+	parameters, we're just going to pass them into your function as strings.
+	There's one exception, and that's for flags.
-- We'll inspect your tasks as much as we can
+- __We'll inspect your tasks as much as we can__ -- the `inspect` module is extremely powerful, and we'll glean as much as possible about the arg spec, documentation, name, etc. of your function as possible.
+You shouldn't be burned by telling _us_ what we can find out programatically
-- Tasks should be _accessible_
+- __Tasks should be accessible__ -- whether it's the command-line, through
+	the browser, or through a chat client, the tasks you define should be easily accessed

 Installing Shovel
 -----------------